All Episodes

 They're not saying find another channel, turn off the one that offends you.

-They're saying get rid of all the channels, not because they are patently obscene or offensive to uh any average person, but because we, the people of power, the big tech giants, don't like them.
+They're saying get rid of all the channels, not because they are patently obscene or offensive to any average person, but because we, the people of power, the big tech giants, don't like them.

-We don't agree with them, and we'd rather not be challenged in our own puny beliefs.
+And we'd rather not be challenged in our own puny beliefs.

 Let's not forget, Sean, that what is at the heart of this is a combination of arrogance and insecurity.